devdamo/minestaffs-tickets/README.md

 - Check console logs to see who has DMs disabled
 - Admins get notified when denial DMs fail
 - Users can enable DMs in: Server Settings → Privacy Settings → Allow direct messages

+**Privacy concerns?**
+- Roles in categories are for giving to users, not viewing access
+- Only ticket owner and admins can see tickets
+- Existing role holders cannot see verification tickets

+**Ticket limit reached?**
+- Users can have max 4 tickets per category type
+- Close some tickets before opening more in that category
+- Different categories have separate limits (4 Support + 4 Applications = 8 total OK)

+**Channel deleted but database still has ticket?**
+- Bot automatically cleans up orphaned records
+- User can create new tickets after cleanup
+- Check console logs for "Cleaned up orphaned ticket record" messages

 ## 🔐 Security